Michela Magas - Prototyping Policy

 Dubber You get Esperanto.

 Michela Yes.
-And then Esperanto is not based in culture, therefore nobody wants to use it.
+And Esperanto is not based in culture, therefore nobody wants to use it.
 What you want to do is create a system that translates, and connects, and bridges in intelligent ways, rather than making people change their culture.
 When I say knowledge graphs, for instance, someone thinks of a product as one type of thing, and someone else will say a product is another type of thing.
 That is related to their sector.
 As a global term, a product means completely different things to different people.

 Dubber Oh, the word “product”.

 Michela The word product.
 We’re talking semantics, we’re talking about signifiers.
 Concepts that come from different cultures, and each domain of industry has its own culture.
 There are certain touchpoints, there are certain global notions.
 But of course, in order to be operational, you need to be operating at a more granular level.
 And at a granular level, you have your own system, and you’re not going to redo all your systems.
 What you need to do is a system of bridging, and a system of bridging that’s efficient, effective.
 Something that will actually really help you with being able to work together, join forces, and have less waste in operations.
 Reduce duplication, reduce any of the areas where you don’t have to have multiple steps, but you can sort of literally leap across.
 This is what we’re trying to do.
 We’re trying to be very effective with this thing.
-Start with semantics.
+So start with semantics.

 We need to upgrade the contractual situation for collaborative work.
 This is very much what I’ve just been talking about, about intellectual property.
 The intellectual property systems need to be ones that incentivise both the big players to release their data into the common pool, and their capabilities and their tools, under various different controlled contractual parameters.
-They need to be able to track and trace how their IP is used, so fully control it.
-They can release data that’s fungible so that it can be tested in environments, and then they don’t have to reveal everything.
+They need to be able to track and trace how their IP is used, so, fully control it, they can release data that’s fungible so that it can be tested in environments, and then they don’t have to reveal everything.
 They can be fully in control of their assets.

 Michela Fungible means that there are data sets that you could use for the exact same scenario that are not actually for that scenario.
 It’s like a dummy set.
 It may not be entirely a fake set, it could be a real set that’s been generated but in a different domain in a different place, but it can be used for the same test.